Mercedes Lackey bibliography: Bedlam's Bard

+When reading the series in chronological order, Music to My Sorrow follows directly from Mad Maudlin.

 Diana Tregarde

 The main character, Diana Tregarde, is an American witch, practicing a fantasy version of Wicca; by virtue of her position as a "Guardian" Diana has access to more magical power than many and she is required to give her help when someone asks it of her.
 Her magical abilities do not pay the bills, however, and so Diana makes her living by writing romance novels.
 In the stories, Diana must protect others from angry deities, vampires and a sorceress who intends to remain eternally young.